~ an essay

 Fiction reveals truth that reality obscures. ~ Ralph Waldo Emerson

 We always want to tell the truth; the lie is an absolute we cannot abide.
 But sometimes the hardest thing to do is to live this.
 It’s difficult living in the real world; it is difficult to tell the truth.
 The challenges of being a person here are boundless.
 We demand an escape as much as we yearn for an understanding.
 Consistently, we seek an evasion from the inadequacies of it all.
 We seek to see a world ascended and with eyes unclouded by cynicism.
 We wish to glimpse the general Truth we know of and cannot grasp on our own.
-Which avenue do we choose?
+To this end, outside of our dreams, which avenue of pursuit do we choose?
 Often, we turn to fiction.
 Myths, legends, fantasy, drama.
 These components provide for us the necessary reprieve, or galvanization, to continue our mortal procession into an uncertain and terrifying tomorrow.
-Storytelling, nothing less than a foundational characteristic in the human condition.
+Storytelling, nothing less than a foundational characteristic in the human condition, is an imperative of all cultures.
 No one would deny this.
-Even as our imagination begins to falter in the onset of adolescence and adulthood, and the general grounding of responsibility weights itself upon us, we always seem to yearn for a good story.
+Even as our imagination begins to falter in the onset of adolescence and adulthood, and the general grounding of responsibility weights itself upon us, we always seem to yearn for a good story ~ an empowering escape ~ an altered world of ideals in conflict ~ a call, a cave, and a return.
 Artistic presence wields a gravitas for shifting paradigms unlike anything else in our world.
 For me, the sincerest experience of story is integral to the good life.

 Narrative x Focus